-Getting the gluten-free diet right isn’t as overwhelming as it might seem when you know the ground rules.
+Getting the basic gluten-free diet right isn’t as overwhelming as it might seem when you know the ground rules.
 Whether you are new to the gluten-free diet or have been following it for years, the information here provides a go-to resource for safe foods, unsafe foods and those that fall in a gray area.
 Follow the guidelines below and you will be on your way to a happy, healthy gluten-free life.

 Foods made from grains (and grain-like plants) that do not contain harmful gluten, including:

 - Corn in all forms (corn flour, cornmeal, grits, etc.)

-- Amaranth, arrowroot, buckwheat (kasha), cassava, flax, millet, quinoa, sorghum, soy, tapioca and teff.
+- Amaranth, arrowroot, buckwheat (kasha), cassava, flax, millet, quinoa, sorghum, soy, tapioca, teff, polenta and fonio

 - Flours made from gluten-free grain, nuts, beans and coconut, including buckwheat flour, millet flour, almond flour, chickpea flour, amaranth flour, brown rice flour and coconut flour.
-Look for products labeled gluten-free to avoid cross-contamination.
+Look for products labeled gluten free to avoid cross-contamination.